mochi/mochikit/doc/rst/MochiKit/Signal.rst

     ``signal`` is a string that represents a signal name.
 If 'src' is an HTML Element, Window, or the Document, then it can be one of the 'on-XYZ' events.
-Note that you must include the 'on' prefix, and it must be all lower-case.
+You must include the 'on' prefix, and it must be all lower-case.

     ``dest`` and ``func`` describe the slot, or the action to take when the